-Sound advice: music can make you more creative and kinder
+Sound advice: music makes you more creative and kinder

 There have been several scientific studies into the role a sense of purpose has in developing a meaningful life.
-A recent one focussed on older people and found that this group was just as likely to need a self-defined purpose in their lives in order to combat a number of issues, such as diminishing cognitive function.
+One 2016 study entitled Purpose in life and cognitive functioning in adulthood from Carleton University, Canada and West Virginia University, USA, found that older people were just as likely to need a self-defined purpose in their lives in order to combat a number of issues, such as cognitive impairment.
 Essentially, true sense of purpose can reduce the risks of conditions like dementia in older people.

 RELATED: How to find your ikigai

-For some, it's their role as a parent that brings the most meaning to their life.
-Although there are many ways to bring up a child, science has shown that mindfulness leads to improved parenting techniques.
-According to a study undertaken by the University of Vermont, parents who practice mindfulness are generally more positive and suffer less anxiety in their interactions with their children.
+For some, it's their role as a parent that shows them how to live a meaningful life.
+And although there are many ways to try and bring up happy children, science has shown that mindfulness leads to improved parenting techniques.
+According to a study undertaken by the University of Vermont, parents who practise mindfulness are generally more positive and suffer less anxiety in their interactions with their children.

 We're not kidding: parenting can bring meaning to life

-All that focus on your bank balance and earning more can improve your material wealth, but does it have anything to say about a meaningful life?
-According to a scientific paper published in 2016, people who value their time over money are simply happier.
+All that focus on your bank balance and earning more can improve your material wealth, but does it have anything to say about leading a more meaningful life?
+Well, according to a scientific paper published in 2016, people who value their time over money are simply happier.
 Ultimately, science has revealed that our time is the most valuable resource we have when people respond honestly to questions about their lifestyles.

-You might not intend deriving a benefit from an altruistic act, but scientific research suggests that you will.
+You might not intend to derive benefit from an act of altruism or kindness, but scientific research suggests that you will.
 According to a large study which drew data from around 200,000 people in 136 countries, giving to others, for example, in the form of charitable donations, makes people feel happier about themselves.